IP roadmap – Your path to industrial design registration – Direct filing with the Canadian Intellectual Property Office

-If your amendments or arguments fail to overcome the objections, CIPO will issue a notice of possible refusal.
+If your amendments or arguments fail to overcome the objections outlined in the examination reports, CIPO will issue a notice of possible refusal.

-You may pay the maintenance fee within 5 years from the date of registration in order to keep the registration protected for 10 years.
+You must pay the maintenance fee within 5 years from the date of registration in order to keep the exclusive right to your design for up to 15 years.

-If you miss the 5-year deadline, you can maintain protection by submitting a late payment fee in addition to the prescribed maintenance fee before 6 months have passed from the original 5-year deadline.
+If you miss the 5-year deadline, you can maintain your exclusive right by submitting a late payment fee in addition to the prescribed maintenance fee before 6 months have passed from the original 5-year deadline.